contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - Use *to* in date ranges (2015 to 2016, Monday to Friday, 9am to 5pm)

 ### Money
 The currency sign goes before the amount: £45 or $56.
-Make sure to use both decimal places if pence are involved: £45.90.
+Make sure to use both decimal places if pence or cents are involved: £45.90 or $36.05.

 ### Time
 Use *am* and *pm* (9am, 12pm).
 If you need minutes, use a colon (9:30am).
 It's also acceptable to use the 24-hr clock, but you need a colon every time (13:00).